Rethinking the Goal System

 The customer, in tune with the representative, gains a more gradual transition.

-Let's suppose that a stumble in the system of creating goals establishes unattainable numbers and, going unnoticed, over the course of a year, three, four representatives lose the right to act as a sector representative, for not being able to reach these exaggeratedly high goals, following the company's rules.
+Let's suppose that a stumble in the goal-setting system establishes unattainable numbers and, going unnoticed, over a year, three, four representatives lose the right to act as a sector representative, for not being able to reach these excessively high goals, following the company's rules.

 What happens to the customer?